1. CONTENT OF THIS STATEMENT

 3.4.
 GOOGLE MAPS

 We can use on our Web site services by Google LLC (United States) for the display of maps (e.g. when searching for dealers).
-In this context, we and Google act with joint responsibility under the data protection law.
 To display the map, it is necessary that Google processes your IP address.

 In relation to the map service provided by Google, the data protection statement of Google applies.
 With the use of Google Maps, you enter into a direct user relationship with Google.